aexoden/chatstats/README.md

 * [tup](http://gittup.org/tup/)

-To build chatstats, ensure dependencies are installed, change to the directory containing the chatstats sources, and execute `tup upd`. chatstats should be successfully built.
+To build chatstats, ensure dependencies are installed, change to the directory containing the chatstats sources, and execute `./build`. chatstats should be successfully built.
 There is currently no installation procedure, but the binary is self-contained, so you should be able to copy it to any standard binary location.